-- It is essential that Melbourne Radiology Clinic knows in advance of any blood thinning medication.
+It is essential that Melbourne Radiology Clinic knows in advance of any blood thinning (or anticoagulant) medication.

 These must be stopped prior to the procedure (Aspirin and Warfarin for 5 days, Plavix for 7 days & Iscover for 8 days).

-- Dural puncture: this is when the needle penetrates into the sac encasing the nerves within the spinal canal, causing leakage of fluid contained within the sac, known as CSF (cerebrospinal fluid).
-The risk of this procedure is approximately 1% and is treated with flat bed rest for four hours.
+this is when the needle penetrates into the sac encasing the nerves within the spinal canal, causing leakage of fluid contained within the sac, known as CSF (cerebrospinal fluid), that may result persistent headaches.
+The risk of this procedure is approximately less than 1% and is treated with flat bed rest for two hours..

 A fine needle is then passed through the skin and tissues, constantly manipulated under CT guidance until it enters the intended epidural space.

-Gas or contrast is then injected to confirm the correct depth of the needle, which may result in some transient back pain.
+Gas or contrast is then injected to confirm the correct depth of the needle.
 Once confirmed, a mixture of cortisone and local anaesthetic is injected, which often results in an increased pressure sensation within the back and/or leg pain, usually described as a burning sensation.

 The cortisone decreases the inflammation in the epidural space which is responsible for your symptoms.

 At most, you will feel some minor discomfort in the back.
 As local anaesthetic has been injected into the spine, most patients will be pain free, however the local anaesthetic that has also been administered into the epidural space frequently comes into contact with adjacent nerves and may result in your arm or leg (depending one whether the nerves in the neck or lower back have been injected) feeling numb, heavy, clumsy, weak or even cold.
 This usually reverses in approximately 20-40 minutes.